quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 delaying acknowledgments will cause undesirable bursts of data into the network.

 ## Connection Migration {#migration}
-To ensure confirmation of connection migration is not delayed, clients can bundle an IMMEDIATE_ACK frame with the first non-probing frame ({{Section 9.2 of QUIC-TRANSPORT}}) they send or they can simply send an IMMEDIATE_ACK frame, which is a non-probing frame.
+To avoid additional delays to connection migration confirmation when using this extension, clients can bundle an IMMEDIATE_ACK frame with the first non-probing frame ({{Section 9.2 of QUIC-TRANSPORT}}) they send or they can simply send an IMMEDIATE_ACK frame, which is a non-probing frame.